AgoraIO-Community/Agora-Unity-RTM-SDK/README.md

 #### Test in Editor
 1. Go to **File** > **Builds** > **Platform** and select either Windows or Mac depending on the device you are working on.
-2. Press the Unity Play button to run the example sceen
+2. Press the Unity Play button to run the example scene

 #### Deploy to Windows, Mac, Android
 1. Deploy to Mac, Android, and Windows by simply changing the Platform in the **File** > **Build Settings**, then switch to your prefered platform